- ORDER: Galliformes

 Montezuma Quail are not rare, but they may seem that way.
 Unlike other quail, they spend very little time in the open, and often your first encounter with them is as a ball of feathers that explodes nearly underfoot and then flies off out of view.
 Look for them in early morning and very late afternoon, when these birds are most likely to be on the move and may cross paths or quiet dirt roads.

 - Cool Facts

-- The Montezuma Quail usually crouches and stays still when danger threatens, and then explodes into flight from a leaping start if the danger comes too close.
-In captivity, even with clipped wings, it can leap at least 2 m (6.5 feet) straight up, often with enough force to cause severe injury or death if it strikes the roof of a cage.
+- The Montezuma Quail usually crouches and stays still when danger threatens, and then explodes into flight if the danger comes too close.
+In captivity, even with clipped wing feathers, it can leap at least 6.5 feet straight up with great force.